postech-dao/simperby/docs/ssss.md

   organization without requiring a trusted third party.
 - **Treasury contracts** for the supported blockchains are available out of the box.

+For details on this protocol, refer to the [documentation](./multichain.md).

 ### Sporadic & Lightweight Node Operation